YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 But a very short buzz can also do the opposite.
 It can expose redness, donor irregularity, shock loss, and low early density more clearly, especially under strong bathroom light.

-This is why I prefer to look at the patient’s photos before giving advice.
-A haircut that calms one patient may create more panic in another.
+I look at the patient’s photos before giving advice.
+A haircut that makes one patient look more balanced may create more panic in another.

 If you are still in the early healing period, the first place to begin is proper hair transplant aftercare, not a rushed cosmetic fix.